 Frontotemporal dementia (FTD) is the name for a group of brain disorders that cause changes in the sufferer’s personality, behavior, or language abilities.
-All of the disorders are caused by loss of function in the brain’s frontal and/or temporal lobes, the parts of the brain that control planning, judgment, emotion, social behavior, and language.
+These disorders are caused by loss of function in the brain’s frontal and/or temporal lobes, the parts of the brain that control planning, judgment, emotion, social behavior, and language.

-Frontotemporal dementia most commonly affects people between the ages of 45 and 60, although it can occur in people who are older or younger.
-It differs from other types of dementia such as Alzheimer’s disease, which usually has a significantly later onset. frontotemporal dementia disorders are some of the most common causes of dementia in younger people.
+FTD most commonly affects people between the ages of 45 and 60, although it can occur in older or younger people.
+It differs from other types of dementia, such as Alzheimer’s disease, which usually has a significantly later onset.
+FTD disorders are some of the most common causes of dementia in younger people.

-The symptoms of frontotemporal dementia vary depending on which parts of the brain are affected.
-The disorders can be broadly divided into two categories: those that primarily have behavior-related symptoms, and those that have primarily language-related symptoms.
-Some rares types of frontotemporal dementia have movement-related symptoms.
+The symptoms of FTD vary depending on which parts of the brain are affected.
+The disorders can be broadly divided into two categories: those primarily having behavior-related symptoms and those primarily having language-related symptoms.
+Some rares types of FTD have movement-related symptoms.

 Symptoms of Behavioral Frontotemporal Dementia

-This is the most common type of frontotemporal dementia, making up about half of all cases.
+This is the most common type of FTD, making up about half of all cases.
 Behavior-related symptoms include:

 - Inappropriate social behavior (including rudeness, inappropriate touching, or engaging in taboo behaviors)

 - Loss of consideration for other people’s feelings